Configuring Proxies for Tableau Server

 The following procedure describes the steps for the last scenario—a proxy solution without automatic configuration files, where Tableau Server is running on Windows Server.

-Note: If you are using a distributed installation of Tableau Server, perform the following procedures on the primary server and on each worker node.
+Note: If you are using a distributed installation of Tableau Server, perform the following procedures on the initial server node and on each additional node.

 Step 1: Add the Run As User account to the Local Administrators group